OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 >>> minimised = minimisation_process.getSystem(block=True)

 Now the first equilibration can be run.
 Similar to the minimisation, this protocol has several restraints that are applied from the start.

 >>> equilibration = BSS.Protocol.AToMEquilibration(
-...    data=AToMdata,
+...    data=atm_data,
 ...    core_alignment=True,
-...    restraint=CA,
+...    restraint=ca,
 ...    com_distance_restraint=True,
 ...    runtime="100ps"
 ...)